Commissioner of Baseball: Steve Howe

 On June 24, 1992, Vincent permanently suspended pitcher Steve Howe for repeated drug offenses.
 Vincent was incensed when upper Yankee management (Buck Showalter, Gene Michael, and Jack Lawn) agreed to testify on Howe's behalf, and threatened them with expulsion from the game:

-Ironically, the three men were unaffected by Vincent's hyperbole, testified for Howe as promised, and remained active in baseball.
+The three men were unaffected by Vincent's hyperbole, testified for Howe as promised, and remained active in baseball.
 Three months later, Vincent was removed from his job as commissioner.
 Later, an arbitrator overturned Vincent's suspension of Howe on November 11, 1992.

 1993 expansion

 In June 1991, Vincent declared that the American League would receive US$42 million of the National League's $190 million in expansion revenue and that the American League would provide players in the National League expansion draft (involving the Colorado Rockies and Florida Marlins, the latter now known as the Miami Marlins).
 In an attempt to win support in the American League and balance the vote, Vincent decreed that the American League owners were entitled to only 22 percent of the $190 million take.
-This decision marked the first time in the MLB's expansion history that leagues were required to share expansion revenue or provide players for another league's expansion draft.
+This decision marked the first time in MLB's expansion history that leagues were required to share expansion revenue or provide players for another league's expansion draft.
 Vincent said the owners expanded to raise money to pay their collusion debt.